AlexanderLindholt/ROBLOX-PseudoLoad/README.md

 An open-source ROBLOX loading screen designed to replicate the look of a genuine loading process, though the effect is largely simulated.
 <br><br/>

-You may be confused as to why essentially faking the loading process is useful.
+You might wonder why simulating a loading process is useful.
-And the answer is simple.
-**True loading screens are impossible.**
+The answer is simple: **creating real loading screens is often impossible.**

 ## How to use
 1. Download the `.rbxm` file.